-During the eighteenth and nineteenth centuries, there were a huge variety of vehicles.
+There were a huge variety of vehicles of the 1700 and 1800s.
 Because there were so many, it sometimes became confusing as to their names, where they originated from, and the differences between vehicles.
-Thus, to help people understand titles, origins, and descriptions of vehicles from the 1700 and 1800s, here is a list from L to R.
+Thus, to help people understand titles, origins, and descriptions of vehicles of the 1700 and 1800s, here is a list from L to R.

 Landau – It is believed that the name came from the German town Landau, in Bavaria, where it was supposedly first built.
 A description of the Landau in 1790 claims:

 “[T]hey are heavier and more expensive than the common coaches … the upper parts are covered with a black grain-leather which cannot be japanned, and of course does not look so well as fixed roofs … [but] they are the most convenient carriages of any.”